Momentum alignment and the optical valley Hall effect in low-dimensional Dirac materials: Optical selection rules for 2D Dirac materials

-where $p=1$ and $p=2$ for right and left-handed circularly-polarized light respectively.
+where $p=1$ and $p=2$ for right and left-handed circularly polarized light respectively.
 Notably, the matrix given by Eq.~(\ref{eq:CircularPolarizationWithSOC}) has only one non-zero element which leads to important consequences for the optical selection rules in gapped materials.